Did Jesus Christ promise believers that upon their deaths, they would receive mansions in heaven?

 (If this is new to you, perhaps you have not fully studied what the Bible says.
 “What Is Heaven?” brings together the relevant scriptures, so that you can prove what the Bible teaches.)

-When visiting the temple at the first Passover of His earthly ministry, Jesus shocked the merchants who were conducting business there.
-He drove out the animals being sold with the crack of a whip and “poured out the changers’ money and overturned the tables.”
+His first use of the phrase occurred when He visited the temple at the first Passover of His earthly ministry.
+Jesus shocked the unscrupulous merchants who were conducting business there.
+With the crack of a whip, He drove out the animals being sold and “poured out the changers’ money and overturned the tables.”
 As He did this, He said, “Take these things away!
 Do not make My Father’s house a house of merchandise!”
 (John 2:15-16).

 No one could possibly misunderstand Christ’s meaning on this occasion!
 Clearly, “My Father’s house” was the temple.
 The disciples were as stunned as the merchants were by Jesus’ actions.
 It was an extraordinary and significant incident.